csswizardry/csswizardry.github.com/_posts/2018-06-11-image-inconsistencies-how-and-when-browsers-download-images.md

   <figcaption><a href="/wp-content/uploads/2018/06/firefox-img-visible-full.png">View full size/quality</a></figcaption>
   </figure>
-* **Unexpectedly**, despite Firefox knowing it won’t need the `<img />`—as a result if it unexpectedly blocking on CSSOM construction—it will still download the `<img />` even if it knows it will not be visible.
+* **Unexpectedly**, despite Firefox knowing it won’t need the `<img />`—as a result of it unexpectedly blocking on CSSOM construction—it will still download the `<img />` even if it knows it will not be visible.
 I find this extremely bizarre: it seems to get things wrong on both counts:
   <figure>